Axway/docker-cft/README.md

 # AMPLIFY Transfer CFT Containerized

 ## Content
 In the different folders found in this repository, you can find templates for different ways of deploying Transfer CFT in a containerized world.
+These templates are only compatible with Transfer CFT 3.6-SP1 version and higher.
 - docker: contains the Dockerfile template and all other resources needed to create a docker image for Transfer CFT.
 - compose: contains templates for docker-compose files to deploy Transfer CFT using docker-compose.
 - helm: contains the helm templates to deploy Transfer CFT in Kubernetes.